zacanger/niddesa/text/generated-translations/mahaniddesa/16-sinhala-google.md

 The swarm of flies.
 By no means do I want to convey that I recommend for the mother to be inactive Says.
 They fly away and come back and eat.
 Closing before the aqueduct They say flies.
 "Sirinsapa" means serpents.
-'The touch of men Human touch is the so-called karma of whether it is about or about animals Or there are thieves or other people who have not done karma, they are from a monk Questions or inquiries, debates or quarrels, insults, insults They say, they are angry, they persecute, they kill, of certain people.
+'The touch of men Human touch is the so-called kamma of whether it is about or about animals Or there are thieves or other people who have not done kamma, they are from a monk Questions or inquiries, debates or quarrels, insults, insults They say, they are angry, they persecute, they kill, of certain people.
 Whether it is a bump or a death, it is human touch.